letsencrypt/website/content/en/docs/challenge-types.md

 Pros:

 - It works if port 80 is unavailable to you.
 - It can be performed purely at the TLS layer.
+- It can be used to validate IP Addresses as well.

 Cons:

 - It’s not supported by Apache, Nginx, or Certbot, and probably won’t be soon.
 - Like HTTP-01, if you have multiple servers they need to all answer with the same content.
 - This method cannot be used to validate wildcard domains.

+# TLS-SNI-01

+This challenge was defined in draft versions of ACME.
+It did a TLS handshake on port 443 and sent a specific [SNI] header, looking for certificate that contained the token.
+It [was removed in March 2019][tls-sni-disablement] because it was not secure enough.

 [dns-api-providers]: https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438
 [securing-dns-credentials]: https://www.eff.org/deeplinks/2018/02/technical-deep-dive-securing-automation-acme-dns-challenge-validation